 In 2009/10 approximately 10 peer educators reached more than 3,083 students through CAMPAIGN 9:30.
-Thousands attended events, received training and giveaways through student peer-led efforts.
-Programs and outreach activities included athletic games, homecoming functions, leadership workshops and educational forums.
+Thousands attended events, received training, and received giveaways through student peer-led efforts.
+Programs and outreach activities included athletic games, homecoming functions, leadership workshops, and educational forums.

 To evaluate The Campaigns progress, Student Peer Educators administered 10-item pre-post-test based on the SPE training.
 Respondents were 64% female and 36% male.
 90.6% said they were black/African American (including international), 1.6% marked White, 5.5% marked Hispanic, and 2.2% said they were Asian/Pacific Islander.